OMS Years III & IV

 Based in a community and outpatient setting, this portion of the core education of the OMS-III student is designed to expose the student to the practice of medicine originating outside of the hospital and academic settings.
 With an emphasis on public health, preventive medicine, wellness, primary and secondary care of acute and chronic illness, and emphasizing a holistic approach to the patient, the student will have opportunity to follow the physician from the clinic to the hospital and back, which provides an opportunity to participate in the total care of the patient regardless of where the care originated.
 All students will spend one block during their OMS-III year with a family physician in office-based practices.
-In addition, they will have opportunities for selective and elective rotation in surgery and medicine.
+In addition, they will have opportunities for a selective rotation in surgery and medicine.
+OMS-III students will also have two electives and one Non-Clinical Elective.
 Some students may have a portion of their rotation during family medicine, psychiatry, and pediatrics rotations on hospital services.

 Procedures for OMS-III Students

-OMS-III students that are within four hours driving time from the campus will return to campus the last Friday/Saturday of each block for end-of-rotation examinations, meetings with administration and faculty advisors, OMM review and laboratory experiences and other educational sessions unless released in advance by the Office of the Associate Dean for Clinical Medicine.
+OMS-III students that are within four hours driving time from the campus will return to campus the last Friday/Saturday of each block for end-of-rotation examinations.
 Students whose core site is more than four hours from the main campus will obtain the experiences and fulfill the educational requirements at a regional core site under the direction of college appointed faculty and staff.

 See the Clinical Medicine Handbook for a more detailed description of each of the clinical rotations, objectives, evaluations and expected outcomes.

-The OMS-IV year provides for two blocks of rural hospital, one block of emergency medicine, two selective rotations (hospital-based internal medicine and surgical specialty), and four electives.
+The OMS-IV year provides for two blocks of rural hospital, one block of emergency medicine, selective rotations and three electives.
 During core rotations, each student has integrated osteopathic principles and practices requirements in addition to the requirement for OMM application.
 All students must pass both components of COMLEX Level 2 (CE and PE) in addition to all clinical rotations (both faculty evaluations and end of rotations examinations when given) to be eligible for graduation.

-Each student must take and pass one block of an approved hospital-based medicine selective and one block of an approved hospital-based surgical selective during the OMS-IV year to fulfill the requirements of the curriculum and to advance their preparation for residency responsibilities.
+Each student must take and pass one block of an approved hospital-based medicine selective, one block of an approved hospital-based surgical selective, and one additional selective of their choosing during the OMS-IV year to fulfill the requirements of the curriculum and to advance their preparation for residency responsibilities.

 The student’s selective may be with a COM faculty member at one of the ARCOM core hospitals or may be taken at a hospital with an osteopathic residency program that is approved by the COM.